diogo405/marcella/README.md

 ![marcella](https://github.com/diogo405/marcella/blob/master/marcella-banner2.jpeg?raw=true)

 How frustating is for a user to re-type a field in a form when they accidentally close the page or reload the browser?
-Marcella is a js that saves user's form to session storage preventing data loss.
+Marcella is a js that saves user's form in the client browser preventing data loss.

 ## How to use it 🤔